Omkar-Khairnar/FitWell/README.md

 6. Repeat setps 2 to 4 to Initiallize other 10 collections.
 Make sure to select respective JSON file for each collection.

+Note : You can also Use online MongoDB Atlas, but make sure that value of mongoURI in ".env"  file should be according to that.
 ```
 >- ### Installation and Initiallization is COMPLETED.